noracsiszar/Cpp/README.md

 - User choosing number1, number2
 - User choosing operation +,-,*,/
 - Calculator printing out the result to the console
-- Calculator asking user for new input as logn as user would like to perform a new calculation (while break loop)
+- Calculator asking user for new input as long as user would like to perform a new calculation (while break loop)